fatih/vim-go-tutorial/README.md

 Or open Vim and execute `:GoInstallBinaries`.
 This is a `vim-go` command that installs all `vim-go` dependencies for you.
-It doesn't download pre compiled binaries, instead it calls `go get` under the hood, so the binaries are all compiled in your host machine(which is both safe and simplifies the installation process as we don't need to provide binaries for multiple platforms).
+It doesn't download pre compiled binaries, instead it calls `go get` under the hood, so the binaries are all compiled in your host machine (which is both safe and simplifies the installation process as we don't need to provide binaries for multiple platforms).
+If you already have some of the dependencies (such as `guru`, `goimports`) call `:GoUpdateBinaries` to update the binaries.

 For the tutorial, all our examples will be under `GOPATH/src/github.com/fatih/vim-go-tutorial/`.
 Please be sure you're inside